Rafe/rafe.github.com/source/_posts/2014-06-10-learn-jquery-from-jqlite.markdown

     setTimeout(trigger);
   } else {
     this.on('DOMContentLoaded', trigger); // works for modern browsers and IE9
-    // we can not use jqLite since we are not done loading and jQuery could be loaded later.
+    // we can not use JQLite since we are not done loading and jQuery could be loaded later.
     // jshint -W064
     JQLite(window).on('load', trigger); // fallback to window.onload for others
     // jshint +W064